bmwfire-tsp/senior-design-project/design_docs/README.md

 # Shaka Streets Design Documentation

 ## Front-End
-**Description:** The Front-End should be allow the user to select a set of locations that they want to visit.
+**Description:** The Front-End should allow the user to input $V$ locations that they want to visit.
 After the user input is complete, a single list of locations (of type Array[ShakaNode]) should be sent to the Back-End.

 ## Back-End
 **Description:** The Back-End should accept a single list of locations (of type Array[ShakaNode]) and compute the TSP algorithm to find the optimal path for the given locations.
 Once computed, it should reply to the Front-End with a given subset of the locations (of type Array[ShakaNode]) acknowledging the current order which should be traversed.